-Big Cat Rescue finally responded to our video pertaining to one of their staff members committing what many people, including Carole Baskin, would view as animal abuse.
-In typical fashion, they made excuses and tried shifting the attention away from themselves instead of actually addressing the problem at hand.
+Big Cat Rescue finally responded to our video pertaining to one of their staff members committing what many people would view as animal abuse.
+In typical Big Cat Rescue fashion, they made excuses and tried shifting the attention away from themselves instead of actually addressing the problem at hand.
 Their lack of answers shouldn't come as a surprise for our readers.

 Big Cat Rescue has been churning out daily update pages to keep their fans up to date on the day to day happenings of their roadside zoo operation.
-The latest edition contains a paragraph quickly mentioning the alleged abuse that occurred at their facility.
+The latest edition contains a paragraph breifly mentioning the alleged abuse that occurred at their facility not too long ago.

 On the aforementioned update page, Big Cat Rescue had this to say: